Best Things to Do in Denmark, Western Australia

 Many of the places will allow you to taste the products free of charge.
 But with so much delicious food on offer, make sure you buy something to take home!

-6. Go Camping at Parry Beach, Denmark
+Camp at Parry Beach, Denmark

 Parry Beach Campground also has showers that are heated by solar, flushing toilets and BBQs for cooking.
 After coming from a campsite that had no showers and long drop toilets, this was very exciting for us!
 With the solar showers, hot water doesn’t last very long.
 So shower between 11am and 3pm for hot water and remember to keep your showers short.